 With the trademark hot and dry weather of the Tri-Cities, it is tempting to leave the HVAC unit on when you leave your house.
 It is understandable to want a cool house to come home to in the summer.
 But it is not worth the expense when it comes to running your AC unit for eight to 10 hours while you’re gone, according to energy experts.

 The DOE recommends adjusting your thermostat by 10 degrees to 15 degrees when you are leaving for several hours or so.
-The DOE also advises setting your thermostat to
+The DOE also advises to set your thermostat to

 78 degrees in the summer and 68 degrees in the winter when you are home to be more environmentally friendly.

-There are other ways to keep your home calibrated to near-ideal temperatures that do not involve mechanics.
+There are other ways to keep your home calibrated to near ideal temperatures that does not involve mechanics.
 For example, in the summer completely close the reflective blinds on a sunny window, which can result in a 45 percent reduction in heat gain.

 Similarly, in the summer close your drapes during the day as that can reduce the daytime temperature in your home.
 The DOE suggests that heat increases in your home can be decreased by 33 percent with medium-colored drapes comprised of white, plastic backings.
 During the winter, you would open your blinds and drapes during the day to capture daytime heat.

 If you plan to be away from your home for long periods of time, there are various factors to consider when deciding whether to heat or cool your unoccupied home.

 “It is more economical to leave the heating and cooling system off in an unoccupied building,” said Darin Nutter, professor and department head of the Mechanical Engineering and 21st Century Leadership Chair in Engineering at the University of Arkansas.